EffectOrientedProgramming/book/Chapters/02_Why_Functional.md

 This is important because an OO data structure is typically mutable.
 This OO ceremony attempts to create predictability by knowing how the data structure can be mutated.

-A functional language relies on immutability.
-An immutable data structure doesn't need privacy because it is safe for any task to read, and it cannot be written (only initialized).
-A value that doesn't need to be stored in the data structure will typically only appear inside a function, and so is inaccessible.
+Functional programming abstracts common behavior into reusable functional components.
+These components are adapted to specific needs using other functions.
+This is why lambdas are so important, because you constantly need to adapt general code to specific purposes, often with a brief amount of code that would otherwise be awkward and intrusive to right as a standalone function.

 Functions in a functional language don't need to be tied to a particular data structure.
 Thus, they can often be written for more general use and to reduce duplication.
 Functional languages come with a general set of well-tested, reusable operations that can be applied almost mathematically in many situations.

+A functional language relies on immutability.
+An immutable data structure doesn't need privacy because it is safe for any task to read, and it cannot be written (only initialized).
+Because immutability dramatically simplifies everything, objects in functional languages are simply naked data structures along with constructors.
+When everything is immutable, there is no need for private properties or methods to maintain the state of an object.

 ## Summary: Style vs Substance